RogerioDosSantos/aks_infra/README.md

 ## 🔐 Sensitive Configuration: values-secrets.yaml

-Some Helm charts in this repository require sensitive configuration values (such as DNS labels, FQDNs, and email addresses for certificate registration) that should never be committed to version control.
+Some Helm charts in this repository require sensitive configuration values (such as DNS labels, FQDNs, email addresses, or service URLs) that should never be committed to version control.

-- The file `devops/helm/reverse-proxy/values-secrets.yaml` is used to provide these secrets for the reverse proxy Helm chart.
+- The file `devops/helm/reverse-proxy/values-secrets.yaml` is used to provide secrets for the reverse proxy Helm chart.
+- The file `devops/helm/n8n/values-secrets.yaml` is used to provide secrets for the n8n Helm chart.
-- **This file must NOT be checked in to git.** It should be listed in your `.gitignore`.
+- **These files must NOT be checked in to git.** They should be listed in your `.gitignore`.
-- Instead, use the provided template: `devops/helm/reverse-proxy/values-secrets-example.yaml`.
+- Instead, use the provided templates: `devops/helm/reverse-proxy/values-secrets-example.yaml` and `devops/helm/n8n/values-secrets-example.yaml`.

 ### Usage Instructions
-1. **Copy or rename** `devops/helm/reverse-proxy/values-secrets-example.yaml` to `devops/helm/reverse-proxy/values-secrets.yaml`.
+1. **Copy or rename** the relevant `*-example.yaml` file to `values-secrets.yaml` in the same directory.
-2. Fill in your real, environment-specific values (DNS label, FQDN, email, etc.).
+2. Fill in your real, environment-specific values (DNS label, FQDN, email, service host, etc.).
 3. Keep `values-secrets.yaml` local and never commit it to the repository.

+> For more details, see the comments in the example files.

+---

+## 🚫 Never Commit Sensitive Secrets (n8n)

+Sensitive configuration values for the n8n Helm chart (such as service host and baseUrl) must never be committed to version control.
+Always use a file named `values-secrets.yaml` for your real secrets, and ensure it is listed in your `.gitignore`.

+- Use the provided `devops/helm/n8n/values-secrets-example.yaml` as a template.
+- Copy or rename it to `values-secrets.yaml` and fill in your real values.
+- **Never check in `values-secrets.yaml` to the repository.**

-> For more details, see the comments in the example file.
+For more details, see the comments in the example file.

 ---